rhvrabec/evo-demos/Demos2014/TISensorTag/README.md

 * Install the **Evothings Client** app on your iOS or Android device (available in the AppStore and on Google Play)
 * [Download Evothings Studio](http://evothings.com/download)
 * Grab the [source code for the TI SensorTag app](https://github.com/divineprog/evo-demos/tree/master/Demos2014/TISensorTag) from GitHub
-* Drag and drop index.html into the Evothings Workbench running on your computer
+* Drag and drop index.html anywhere in the project list window in the Evothings Workbench application running on your computer
 * Connect from Evothings Client to the Workbench
 * Press Run in the Workbench
 * Make sure the SensorTag is in announce mode